senseiwells/ServerReplay/README.md

-A note for all commands; players must either have op (level 4), alternatively if you have a permission mod (for example, [LuckPerms](https://luckperms.net/)) players can have the permission `replay.commands.replay` to access these commands.
+A note for all commands; players must either have op (level 4), alternatively if you have a permission mod (for example, [LuckPerms](https://luckperms.net/)) players can have the permission `server-replay.commands.replay` to access these commands.

 - `/replay start players <player(s)>` Manually starts recording the replay for some given player(s).
 - `/replay start chunks from <chunkFromX> <chunkFromZ> to <chunkToX> <chunkToZ> in <dimension?> named <name?>`